HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

 3. The Ministry will issue credentials for the testing endpoint.

-4. Submit the results of the compliance tests using the [Apply for Product Certification](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/34) form.

-4. Submit the results of the compliance tests below to [integration@health.govt.nz](mailto:integration@health.govt.nz)
+4. Submit the results of the compliance tests using the [Apply for Product Certification](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/34) form or submit the results of the compliance tests below to [integration@health.govt.nz](mailto:integration@health.govt.nz).

 5. The Ministry will issue a compliance test report.